Reference / Case Study

 • room, office, lab, or enclosure telemetry is visible but not decision-ready

-• indoor-air-quality alarms exist without enough context to trust them
+• indoor-air-quality alarms exist, but do not carry enough context to trust them

 • sensor integration must stay modular instead of being hard-wired through the full stack

-• current dashboards show symptoms, but not enough context to decide whether the next move is threshold tuning, firmware refinement, or deeper path review
+• dashboards show symptoms, but not enough context to decide the next step

 Next step